gilmae/DavidEdgar/resume.markdown

 * Mentored developers through to promotion into senior developer positions.
 * Built and maintained roadmap for maintenance and growth of legacy product.
 * Delivered compliance with data security standards for credit card handling and account security.
-* Re-architected legacy product for high availability.
+* Re-architected legacy product for high availability in a cloud environment.
 * Established continuous learning movement, with Lunch and Learn program and goal oriented self-learning program.

 ### Technical Lead